GaminRick7/Calcura/README.md

 ```
 ## Running The Program

 The first time you run the program, you need to create admin account.
-To do this, first ensure you are in `backend/` then run and follow the prompts
+To do this, first ensure you are in `backend/` then follow the instructions after running the command below

 ```
 python manage.py createsuperuser